-115.254 Third party reporting Auditor Overall Determination: Meets Standard Auditor Discussion Agency policy 1080 requires the posting of information on how a third-party can report sexual abuse or sexual harassment on behalf of a resident on the agency website.
-The auditor reviewed the agency website (www.orianahouse.org//accreditations/prea/prea.php) and was able to see the posted information on how to report an allegation.
+115.254 Third party reporting

+Agency policy 1080 requires the posting of information on how a third-party can report sexual abuse or sexual harassment on behalf of a resident on the agency website.
+The auditor reviewed the agency website (www.orianahouse.org//accreditations/ prea/prea.php) and was able to see the posted information on how to report an allegation.

 The auditor called the hotline numbers for both the agency and outside reporting agency.
 The agency hotline is answered by an answering machine.
 The message on the machine reminds callers of the obligation of the facility to investigate all allegations and that there is no retaliation for reporting any incidents.
 The message request callers to leave as much detailed information about the incident, but if the caller wishes, they can remain anonymous.
 The outside reporting agency's hotline number is also answered by a machine.
 The message also requests the caller leave detailed information about the incident and that if they so choose, they can remain anonymous.
 The auditor received a return phone call from an agency administrative investigator on the same day the call was placed.
 The outside reporting hotline option is managed by the Ohio Bureau of Community Sanctions.
-The auditor received a return phone call from the same day the request to the hotline was made.
+The auditor received a call back from the Assistant Bureau Chief, Sonya Dunlap.
+She reports that she ensures all reports to the hotline are reported to the agency.